 The 130-foot Bluetooth range is the advertised maximum, not the real-world norm.

-Inside a house with walls and furniture, I got reliable connections at about 40-60 feet.
-Step outside that range and the tag disconnects.
+Inside a house with walls and furniture, a BLE tag like this can lose usable range quickly.
 There’s no graceful degradation — it’s connected or it’s not.

 According to Zen Lyfe’s product specifications, the SwiftFinder uses Bluetooth 5.0 with a rated outdoor range of 130 feet.
-The Bluetooth SIG core specification confirms BLE 5.0 advertises up to 4x the range of BLE 4.x, but real-world performance through walls drops significantly.
+The Bluetooth SIG core specification describes Bluetooth 5.0 as a range-improving generation, but walls and interference still reduce practical performance.

 Location accuracy shows general proximity, not a precise pin.